 In your lifetime you have used many thousands of switches.
 Every time you enter a room and turn on the light, you are using a switch.
 When you get into an elevator and press the button, you are using a switch.
 When someone cuts you off in your car and you lean on the horn, you are using a switch.
 When you are programming the time on the microwave to reheat leftovers, you are using switches.
 The list goes on and on.

 Almost all electrical devices have at least one switch and they play a vital role in all electronics.
 Fortunately, they are extremely simple to understand.
-Over the course of this lesson we will discuss switches and how they work.
-All of this will culminate with a project.

 How a Switch Works